Scorpio861104/Vfide/ARCHITECTURE.md

 - Customer-friendly experience

 **How it works:**
-- Token transfers have 2-4.5% fees
+- Token transfers have 0.25%-5% fees (ProofScore-based)
-- Payments use vault-to-vault transfers (0% fee)
+- Payments use vault-to-vault transfers (0% protocol fee)
 - Platform funded by transfer fees, not payment fees

 ## Contract Dependencies